secblc/Blind-Croupier-Documentation/White Paper.md

 **6,000,000WIN:** Reserved for the 'bounty' campaign.
 Tokens are distributed after each period and transferred to the participants' balances each 7 days.
 Please read more about getting involved into bounty campaign on our site.

 **4,000,000WIN:** Reserved for the current and future Blind Croupier advisor.

+## The Privilege Auction

+Top 5 Investors (considering ETH spent by the end of Period 25) receive a free platform subscription for 12 months (as soon as platform is released) and a discounted royalty (7% instead of 13%) for 12 months.
+To participate, they need to invest from a single Ethereum wallet.

+The top Investor (considering ETH spend by the end of Period 25) will (in addition to the above bonuses) receive a unique Videopoker installation.
+We will offer this installation to these exclusive customers.
+This is a great opportunity be first to enter the transparent online gambling market.
+Videopoker is platform for MainNet release in September - October 2017 (beta is available right now).

+*If the winner fails to contact us for verification and getting the award within 14 days from the end of Period 25, the bonus will be offered to the next Investor in the Top table until we are able to verify him.
+We reserve the right of the winner to give/sell the privileges gained to the third parties, but not earlier than the verification occurs.*

 # About Token Distribution Model